Claver History, Family Crest & Coats of Arms

 Early History of the Claver family

-Another 389 words (28 lines of text) covering the years 1273, 1332, 1379, and 1790 are included under the topic Early Claver History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Claver research.
+Another 162 words (12 lines of text) covering the years 1273, 1332, 1379, and 1790 are included under the topic Early Claver History in all our PDF Extended History products and printed products wherever possible.

 Claver Spelling Variations